-The theme for the assessment period starting 1 October 2022, as determined by the Minister for the Environment and Water is: “Nominations that support the protection and recovery of species and ecological communities at risk from invasive species”.
+The theme for the assessment period starting 1 October 2023, as determined by the Minister for the Environment and Water is: “Nominations that support the protection and recovery of species and ecological communities at risk from invasive species”.

 Nominations outside the theme will also be accepted.